-You can create DevOps questions that help to assess the Linux skills of a candidate.
-When a candidate takes a test comprising of DevOps questions, we set up their own sandbox Linux virtual machine to log in remotely.
-You can ask them to perform whatever tasks you like: install a package, create a file with certain contents, or perform an action with a specific tool like grep.
+You can create DevOps questions that help assess the Linux skills of a candidate.
+When a candidate takes a test consisting of DevOps questions, we set up their sandbox Linux virtual machine to log in remotely.
+You can ask them to perform whatever tasks you like: install a package, create a file with particular contents, or act with a specific tool like grep.

 You can write a script to score the performance of candidates or rely on the session playback of the session to grade the test subjectively.
-The video playback feature allows you to view if a candidate checked a manpage, or knew how a tool worked from memory.
+The video playback feature lets you view if a candidate checked a manpage or knew how a tool worked from memory.

 Note: Even if there is more than one DevOps question in a test, a candidate is supplied with only one virtual machine.
-The candidate logs on to the same machine to perform each task, and run all the post-submission scripts on the same machine in succession.
-DevOps questions can only be used in Tests and not imported in Interviews at this point.
+The candidate logs on to the same machine to perform each task and run all the post-submission scripts on the same machine in succession.

 Steps to Create a DevOps Question

-- Click on the Library tab on the home page, and then click on the Create Question button.
+- Click on the Library tab on the home page and click on the Create Question button.